semc-labs/NexusBot_Plugin/README.md

 Then create a user specifically for the bot which has permissions limited to posting.
 Then make sure to update the .env file with this bot's credentials

+You will also need to add a secrect constant to your wp-config.php like: define('JWT_AUTH_SECRET_KEY', 'supersecretstring');

+Then add your 'supersecretstring' to your NexusBot .env file

 ### Frequently Asked Questions

 *How do I setup the discord bot?*